Las Llanas Stadium: Characteristics

 The Las Llanas Municipal Stadium has two entrances: one providing access to the Main Stand and the other to the East Preference Stand.
 Both entrances are located on Alameda Las Llanas.

 Both the Main Stand and the East Preference Stand of the stadium are covered.
 The Main Stand features seats in green and black, the representative colors of the municipality of Sestao, while the other stands (East Preference and the End Stands) are paved.
 The pitch is illuminated by four floodlight towers, enabling matches to be played in the evening.

 The Las Llanas Municipal Stadium features a VIP box, a press room, press boxes, two bars, and meets the required accessibility standards for people with disabilities.

 Owner

 The owner of the Las Llanas Municipal Stadium is the Sestao City Council, which delegates the care and maintenance of the pitch, as well as the general cleaning of the facility, through an agreement with the Sestao River Club.

 Usage

 The Las Llanas Municipal Stadium is the home ground for both the Sestao River Club and the Sociedad Deportiva San Pedro.
 However, as a municipal stadium, it can also be rented by anyone wishing to use it, upon payment of the corresponding fee.

-Metro Bilbao
+Bilbao Metro

-300 metres from the Las Llanas municipal field is the Sestao station (Kasko exit) of Metro Bilbao (L2).
+300 metres from the Las Llanas municipal field is the Sestao station (Kasko exit) of the Bilbao Metro (L2).